We provide all the information you need to know about French immigration for expats from EEA countries looking to live, work, and study in France.

-Family members who have lived in France with their relative/s have the same rights to permanent residence after five years, but the permanent residence card is obligatory rather than optional.
-You must apply for this two months before your carte de séjour expires, and you must meet the same requirements as when you first applied for a resident permit (proof of family ties etc.).
+Family members who have lived in France with their relatives have the same rights to permanent residence after five years.
+In this case, the permanent residence card is obligatory.
+You must apply for this two months before your carte de séjour expires.
+Applicants must meet the same requirements as when you first applied for a resident permit.
 You retain this permit even after divorce or the death of your EU spouse.

-- France Diplomatie – this web page is the English version of the website for the French Ministry of Foreign Affairs, for more information on visas and migration to France.
+- France Diplomatie – this is the English version of the website for the French Ministry of Foreign Affairs.

 - DIRECCTE – this is the French language website for the French Labour Ministry Directions régionales des entreprises, de la concurrence, de la consommation, du travail et de l’emploi.
 Go to the main website and get redirected to the French region you need.

 - OFII – this is the English language version of the website for the L’office Francais de l’immigration et de l’intégration, the French agency in charge of migration (click the “EN” in the top right corner for English.)
 There are offices all over France; look on the website for contact details of your nearest one.

 - Service-Public – this website is for the French government’s public services (in French).
 To find the contact details of your local mairie (town hall) click here, and for other local departments and public services, click here.